SWE443-TeamRed/open-bank/kanban/InProcess/Markdown_Management.md

 Time estimate(s):

-  A lot
+    - 25 hrs

 Author(s):

     - Vincent

 Assigned persons (currently working on task):

     - Vincent
-  - Samuel
+    - Sam
     - Savindi
+    - Mitchell

 Log entries (who worked when and how long on this):